 - Using the query_thread_profile extended event.

-Once enabled by trace flag 7412, lightweight profiling will be enabled to any consumer of the query execution statistics profiling infrastructure instead of legacy profiling, such as the DMV sys.dm_exec_query_profiles or
+Once enabled by trace flag 7412, lightweight profiling will be enabled to any consumer of the query execution statistics profiling infrastructure instead of standard profiling, such as the DMV sys.dm_exec_query_profiles.

 VIEW SERVER STATE permission on the server.